agatakolohe/TapRoom-Redux/README.md

 ### `npm test`

-- in TapRoom directory run the command `npm test` to test actions and reducers
+- In TapRoom directory run the command `npm test` to test actions and reducers

 #### View In Browser

 - To Build and view in browser
-  - Navigate to tap-room directory and use the command `npm start`
+  - Navigate to TapRoom directory and use the command `npm start`
   - Enjoy the application!

 ## Known Bugs